curiousest/curiousest.github.io/_posts/2019-09-07-activities-guiding-my-professional-career.md

 # Activities I like

-These are mostly in the areas of collaborating or building complex systems.
+These are mostly in the areas of building complex systems or collaborating.
 When I perform these activities, I enjoy myself and look for more opportunities to do them.

 ## Building